Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Physical conditions of the ejecta

 where $D$ is a normalization coefficient, which is a function of $v$ and $t$.
-Taking $E_0$ = 4.43 eV and $\sigma_0$ = 1 eV, with reference to \cite{jerkstrand2011} and \cite{sluder2018}, the first-term of the above expression is much smaller than the second-term and hence can be ignored.
+Taking $E_0$ = 4.43 eV and $\sigma_0$ = 1 eV, with reference to \cite{jerkstrand2011} and \cite{sluder2018}, the first term of the above expression is much smaller than the second term, and thus can be ignored.

-The UV luminosity $L_{UV}$, responsible for the heating of the dust grains, is a fraction of the total radioactive energy deposited in the ejecta ($L_X$) at time $t$ which is converted to UV photons.
+The UV luminosity $L_{UV}$, responsible for the heating of the dust grains, is a fraction of the total radioactive energy deposited in the ejecta ($L_X$) at time $t$, which is converted to UV photons.
 The coefficient for the fractional conversion, $\alpha$, is taken as 0.35 \citep{sluder2018, kozma_1992}, so that $L_{UV} (t) = \alpha L_X (t)$.
-For a thin shell of width $\Delta r$ at radius $r$ (= $vt$) at time $t$, we can write the energy density as,
+For a thin shell of width $\Delta r$ at radius $r$ (= $vt$) at time $t$, we can write the energy density as